damccull/sublimetext-SolarizedToggle/README.md

 Now any color scheme included with Sublime Text or installed separately can be used with a change to the plugin's settings file.

 Why use this plugin?
-Instead of having to manually click Preferences->Color Scheme->Some Colors, you can simply press F12 in order to toggle between two themes.
+Instead of having to manually click Preferences->Color Scheme->Some Colors, you can simply press F12 (CMD+F12 on OSX) in order to toggle between two themes.
 The default themes are Solarized Light and Solarized Dark.

 Note: For a short while there was a buggy support for changing the theme along with the color scheme.
 This caused some rendering issues with the UI do to a bad theme changing code.
 This feature has been removed for now.